qmlbook/qmlbook/docs/ch04-qmlstart/qmlstart.rst

     :start-after: M1>>
     :end-before: <<M1

 The UI will look similar to this.
-On the left the UI in the initial state, on the right after the button has been clicked.
+On the left the UI is in the initial state, on the right after the button has been clicked.

 .. list-table::
     :widths: 50 50